Oil & gas industry

 Natural gas is a relatively clean fossil fuel and ING finances gas extraction.
-However, there are concerns about certain extraction methods, namely hydraulic fracturing of shale.
+However, there are concerns about certain extraction methods, such as hydraulic fracturing of shale.
 The potential effects of this technique raise concerns.
 In the US, shale gas takes a prominent role in the energy mix, accounting for almost 80% of all gas extraction.
 ING does have clients in the US with shale gas-related activities.
 Our policy envisages enhanced due diligence including specific requirements for clients involved in shale gas extraction.
 However, in Europe we do not finance the mining, exploration or upgrading of shale gas.

 Oil exploration in the Arctic

 We recognise the ecological sensitivities of oil exploration in the Arctic.
 Shipping and drilling activities linked to exploration may disturb marine wildlife.
-A potential oil spill could have serious consequences for vulnerable marine ecosystems, and there is general concern that additional oil to the market from the Arctic could further impact the climate.
+A potential oil spill could have serious consequences for vulnerable marine ecosystems.

 ING finances various clients and activities in the oil and gas industry.
 However, we do not provide project finance services for Arctic onshore or offshore oil and gas exploration and infrastructure.

 We hold limited indirect exposure to certain activities in the Artic through clients that we finance, such as those supplying equipment used by oil and gas companies, and shipping companies transporting goods and supplies to oil and gas companies.